thorntail-examples/rest-http-secured-redhat/README.md

 1. Using OpenShift Online or Dedicated, log on to the OpenShift Server.

     ```bash
-    oc login https://<OPENSHIFT_ADDRESS> --token=MYTOKEN` when you use OpenShift Online or Dedicated.
+    oc login https://<OPENSHIFT_ADDRESS> --token=MYTOKEN
     ```

 2. Create a new project on OpenShift.

     ```bash
-    oc new-project <PROJECT_NAME>` and next build the quickstart
+    oc new-project <PROJECT_NAME>
     ```

-# Buld and deploy the Application
+# Build and deploy the Application

+1. First, to deploy Red Hat SSO move to `sso` folder, and then use the Fabric8 Maven Plugin to deploy the SSO service:

+    ```bash
+    cd sso
+    mvn fabric8:deploy -Popenshift
+    ```

-1. First, the WildFly Swarm application should be packaged and deployed.
+2. Next, the WildFly Swarm application should be packaged and deployed.
 This process will generate the uber jar file, the OpenShift resources and deploy them within the namespace of the OpenShift Server

     ```